OSEUK/OSEUK.github.io/_featured_categories/study.md

 layout: list

 # The title of the tag's page.
-title: PS
+title: STUDY

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: ps
+slug: study

-parent: study
+submenu: true

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
   This is a featured category, which have their own page.